 What to Do If You’re Facing Foreclosure or Falling Behind on Your Mortgage in the COVID-19 Era

 ***If you have any questions about this information or your situation, please call our office.
-The situation is changing rapidly, and while we are trying to keep information as up-to-date as possible, please call for the most up-to-date information.***
+The situation is changing rapidly and while we are trying to keep information as up-to-date as possible you should call us for the most up-to-date information.***

 I Already Have Been Sued for Foreclosure.
 What Is Going to Happen Next in My Case?

 All foreclosure proceedings are currently stayed.
 This stay will remain in effect until New York Governor Andrew Cuomo or the NYS Unified Court System issue new orders lifting the stay.
 In the meantime, no foreclosure auctions can be scheduled or held.

 If you have questions about your case, you can contact the court’s Coronavirus Telephone Hotline at 833-503-0447.